Deadly clashes rage in east Ukraine after peace talks fail

 "We don't even know who's shooting.
 Both the rebels and the national guard are at it ... there's no water, no electricity, no heating, nothing," he said.

-In the rebel stronghold of Donetsk, which shook with artillery fire throughout Sunday, the regional administration reported the deaths of at least three civilians, describing the situation as "extremely tense".
+In the rebel stronghold of Donetsk, which shook with the crash of artillery fire throughout Sunday, the regional administration reported the deaths of at least three civilians in shelling, describing the situation as "extremely tense".

 A Reuters witness saw the body of a young man stretched out on a street in the city centre, killed when a shell struck a wall nearby.
 Nadezhda Petrovna, 68, a neighbour, said the man was trying to run away from the attack when a shell landed in front of him.